fassko/fassko.github.io/_posts/2019-11-26-graphql-subscriptions.md

 GraphQL is not only for fetching data from the server and updating data on the server.
 You can be using GraphQL subscription feature to listen and send real-time messages using WebSockets.

 Apollo iOS SDK library has the functionality to support subscriptions in your Swift applications.
 It is using WebSocket library Starscream behind the scenes to offload this cumbersome task.
-Leveraging code generation you can use strictly typed Swift code to interact with your GraphQL server in real-time in your iOS apps.
+Leveraging code generation you can use strictly typed Swift code to interact with your GraphQL server in real-time in your iOS, iPadOS, macOS and tvOS apps.

 ## Links